 ANTWERP/WASHINGTON, October 17, 2024 (by Michael Dickens)

-On the tennis court, Zizou Bergs can be best described as part fighter and part entertainer — definitely an athletic crowd-pleasing showman — who loves to play to his audience.
+On the tennis court, Zizou Bergs can be best described as part fighter and part entertainer — definitely an athletic, crowd-pleasing showman — who loves to play to his audience.
 The name “Zizou” comes from the nickname of French football legend Zinedine Zidane.

 At this week’s European Open, an ATP 250 indoor hard-court event taking place this week in Antwerp, a port city on Belgium’s River Scheldt, the 25-year-old Bergs — who is fluent in Dutch, French and English — has put on quite a show at his favorite tournament that has been filling the Centre Court seats at Lotto Arena with plenty of flag-waving Belgian tennis fans, who appreciate what the Lommel native and current Antwerp resident has done to elevate the sport in the Flemish Region of Belgium and countrywide, too.

-Tuesday evening, in the featured match on Center Court, the 69th-ranked Bergs celebrated Belgian Day at the European Open with a crowd-pleasing 7-5, 6-4 victory over Argentine lefty Facundo Diaz Acosta.
+Tuesday evening, in the featured match on Centre Court, the 69th-ranked Bergs celebrated Belgian Day at the European Open with a crowd-pleasing 7-5, 6-4 victory over Argentine lefty Facundo Diaz Acosta.
 By the end of their one-hour, 45-minute skirmish, the Belgian No. 2 saved his best for match point: a backhand overhead volley for a winner — his 22nd winner of the match — that was a real showstopper and enabled him to celebrate his 13th triumph of 2024 and second career main-draw win at the European Open.

 The victory kept Bergs undefeated against Argentines across all levels going into his Thursday evening nightcap against No. 4 seed Sebastian Baez, ranked 27th, who is the top-ranked player from Argentina.